Setup of cc-metric-store

 As an alternative to HTTP REST cc-metric-store can also receive metrics via NATS.
 You find more infos about NATS in this background article.

-To enable NATS in cc-metric-store add the following section to the configuration file:
+To enable NATS in cc-metric-store add the nats section for the connection and nats-subscriptions in the metric-store section:

 {